Best subset selection is robust against design dependence: Simulation study

 \section{Simulation study}

-The goal of this section is to compare the TPR-FDR curves of IHT and other competing methods on synthetic datasets.
-An ideal model selector would exhibit high TPR while controlling FDR below a prespecified level.
+The goal of this section is to compare the TPR-FDR curves corresponding to the solution paths of IHT and other competing methods on synthetic datasets.
+An ideal model selector should exhibit high TPR and low FDR once configured appropriately, yielding a $\Gamma$-shaped TPR-FDR curve.
 We consider the following three competing methods: \begin{itemize} \item Sure Independence Screening (SIS, \cite{FLv08}): SIS selects the variables that have top marginal correlation with the response.
 It is essentially the very first iteration of IHT with zero initialization and standardized design.

 \item LASSO: LASSO chooses $p_{\lambda}(|\beta|) = \lambda |\beta|$ in \eqref{eq-Mest}.

 \item SCAD: SCAD chooses $p_{\lambda}$ in \eqref{eq-Mest} satifisfying that